 - cyclists under the age of 16 years

 This adds to a lot of evidence suggesting that cycling is extremely worthwhile, but people seem reluctant to start.
 Of the 230,390 UK commuters that participated in the latest study, only 2.5 per cent said cycling was their main method of commuting.
+Take a look to the best java burn review.

 So why are people hesitating?
 As someone who cycles to work myself, a big worry is the danger of having an accident – and I’m not alone.
 A 2015 UK government survey found that 64 per cent of people thought riding on roads would be too dangerous.

 But Paul Welsh at the University of Glasgow in the UK, who led the study and who cycles himself, says the risk of death from cycling injury is vanishingly small.
 In fact, it is far outweighed by the decreased risk of death that comes from the increased physical activity and lower BMI of cyclists.
 “The data are still very much in favour of cycling for those who are capable of doing so,” says Welsh.
+Read more about

 Cycling gets our hearts pumping, says Anne Lusk at Harvard University, who wasn’t involved in the study.
 It requires more effort than walking – even just balancing on a bike uses many more muscles than are needed to stay upright while walking.
+In addition, mixing nutritious powder from ActivatedYou can provide you lots of health benefits, here is a Morning Complete review that proves how effective it is.

 And don’t forget the environmental benefits of cycling.
 Getting people out of cars and buses reduces pollution and improves the local environment.
+Aside from cycling, there are also plants according to LAWeekly that are best to have in home as they can help improve mood and reduce stress.

 Boris has asked the Secretary of State for the Home Department what are the percentage crime detection rates for: